Mis Tacones: History

 Mis Tacones launched as a vegan pop-up restaurant in 2016.
 Carlos Reynoso and Polo Abram Bañuelos began making tacos in Portland after relocating from Los Angeles.
 Inspired by street food in Baja California and Los Angeles, the duo made seitan tacos and other foods at private dinner, Saturday markets, and queer dance events.
 The operation was halted by the COVID-19 pandemic.
 In 2021, the business operated at the gay bar Local Lounge, which was hosting outdoor drag shows.

 In January 2022, owners announced plans to open a brick and mortar restaurant on Killingsworth Street in northeast Portland's Vernon neighborhood in February.
 The duo had launched a GoFundMe campaign to raise the initial $50,000 needed to operate a larger operation.

 Reception

-Waz Wu included Mis Tacones in Eater Portland's 2021 overview of "Where to Find Tasty Vegan Tacos in Portland", and 2023 list of 15 "essential" vegan and vegetarian eateries in the city.
+Waz Wu included Mis Tacones in Eater Portland's 2021 overview of "tasty" vegan Tacos in the city and 2023 list of fifteen "essential" vegan and vegetarian eateries in Portland.
+Brenna Houck included the business in the website's 2025 overview of the city's eighteen best vegan and vegetarian restaurants.
+Mis Tacones was also in the website's 2025 list of Portand's best restaurants for mid-week lunches.
+Paolo Bicchieri included the business in Eater Portland's 2025 overview of the city's best restaurants for lunch.

+Mis Tacones was a runner-up in the Best Mexican Restaurant and ranked second in the Best Vegetarian/Vegan Restaurant category of Willamette Week's annual 'Best of Portland' readers' poll in 2024.